 Places Been – Travel Tracker App

-As its name suggests, this app allows you to keep track of countries, cities and other visited places (I’m talking UNESCO sites, national parks, etc).
+As its name suggests, this app allows you to keep track of countries, cities, and other visited places (I’m talking UNESCO sites, national parks, etc).
 It also allows you to create your personal Bucket List – places you’d love to visit.
 A must-have for all the crazy travelers out there!

-This app is, unfortunately, only available on Android devices.
+At the time when I’m writing this, Places Been app is, unfortunately, only available on Android devices.
 A similar app for iOS is called Visited.